AdobeDocs/adobe-io-events/src/pages/guides/runtime_webhooks/index.md

 # Runtime Actions as Webhook

 The integration between Adobe I/O Runtime and I/O Events lets you create Runtime actions to be set up as webhook endpoints on the `Developer Console` for receiving events, so that every time an event fires, your Runtime action is executed.
-We recommend setting up your runtime action as webhook if you have short-running action (that responds within 10 sec).
+Set up your runtime action as **webhook** only if you have short-running action (that responds within 10 sec).

 For long-running (async) actions and guaranteed event handling you should consider using the [journaling approach](/app-builder/docs/resources/journaling-events/) for consuming events.